phetsims/qa/issue-templates/a11y-dev-test-template.md

 **Critical screen reader information**
  - JAWS might complain about Firefox Quantum.
 If that is the case, please test with https://www.mozilla.org/en-US/firefox/organizations/
  - The screen reader must be turned on and reading before the browser is open for it to work.
 See https://github.com/phetsims/a11y-research/issues/90
  - JAWS might not automatically switch to forms mode for some controls (like sliders and radio buttons).
 In this case, pressing "enter" should switch to forms mode.
+For example, see https://github.com/phetsims/resistance-in-a-wire/issues/138
  - The screen reader might focus the last UI component that had focus on sim load, typically on refresh.
 This is a "feature".
+For example, see For example, see phetsims/resistance-in-a-wire#139

 **(Other potentially useful items)**